nitin42/Project-Euler/README.md

 # Project-Euler
-Contains my solutions to problems at https://projecteuler.net/
+Solutions to the archives at (https://projecteuler.net/) in python with proper tests.